 Trusts.
 These come in all sorts of shapes and sizes.
 Generally speaking, a trust is a legal entity with at least three parties: the creator of the trust, the trustee, and the beneficiary.
 With most "revocable living trusts," the same person may fulfill all three roles.
 Trusts are not always appropriate in every circumstance, but there can be distinct advantages to establishing a trust.
 The most common advantage is avoiding probate.
 This can help streamline administration of your estate should you become incapacitated and upon your death, keeping your plans private in the process.
 Some irrevocable trusts may protect trust assets from creditors.
 For example, trusts established under a will or revocable living trust can protect the inheritance and prevent family members from squandering an inheritances as a result of divorces, lawsuits and bankruptcies.

 It depends on a great many factors.
-Consult the experienced estate planning attorneys at John Burns Law, PLC to thoroughly review your situation and your objectives.
+Consult the experienced estate planning attorneys at John Burns Estate & Elder Care Law, PLLC to thoroughly review your situation and your objectives.